AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>fileReader</summary>
 <p>

-##  This library is used for reading and manipulating with Velodyne lidar data.
+##  This class is used for reading and manipulating with Velodyne lidar data.
   Most of the methods are inherited from baselidarreader class and implemented here.

 ```diff
 - see baselidarreader section
 ```
   You can call all this inherited method on object of this class.
  This is implemented for models VLP-16, Hi-Res and Ultra.

 ### Getting Started
 1. Most of the methods are inherited from baselidarreader class.